eemilhaa/walkability-analysis/README.md

 In this post I will analyze urban walkability with two different approaches.
 First, I will focus on the structure of a street network by simply calculating intersection densities.
 Then, with a bit more complex approach, I will run a city-wide routing analysis to find out how different points of interest can be accessed on foot within an urban area.

 All the analyses are done with OpenStreetMap (OSM) data, using the OSMnx, pandana and geopandas python packages.
-While in this post I analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.
+While in this post I mainly analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.

 ### 1. OSMnx, graphs and intersection counts

->[OSMnx](https://osmnx.readthedocs.io/en/stable/) is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.
+>*[OSMnx](https://osmnx.readthedocs.io/en/stable/) is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.*

 In this analysis I used OSMnx to download the walkable street network of of the analysis area, and to construct a graph from that network.
 A graph comprises of edges (walkable paths in this case) and nodes (points in which the edges intersect).
-The edges of the graph can be seen below.
+The edges of the graph can be seen in picture 1.

-Also, when dealing with OSM data, one should keep in mind that some of the variance in data coverage and detail is just an inevitable by-product of the various mapping habits of OSM contributors.

 ![Graph overview](docs/graph_overview.png)

-*The complete walkable network of Warsaw, Poland*
+*Picture 1.
+The complete walkable network of Warsaw, Poland*

 **Simplifying graphs**

 The resulting graph is very dense and has a ton of nodes.
 This can be problematic.
 For example, if two paths merge with a third path at even slightly different points, one real-life intersecion can turn into 2 nodes.
 In this analysis I tried to model actual intersections only, which is why I chose to simplify the graph a bit.
 I dissolved all nodes within five meters of eachother into single nodes and excluded all dead-ends.
-The result (picture 1) is not perfect, but I think it represents the "real life" intersections better than the original graph.
+The result (picture 2) is not perfect, but I think it represents the "real life" intersections better than the original graph.

 ![Graph comparison](docs/graph_comparison.png)

+*Picture 2.
+The original (left) and simplified (right) graphs side by side*

 ### 2. Network analysis

 For the network analysis I used the complete walkable network without any simplification.
 Instead of just nodes, the routing analysis uses the whole graph, and keeping the precise geometry leads to more accurate walk times.

+Also, when dealing with OSM data, one should keep in mind that some of the variance in data coverage and detail is just an inevitable by-product of the various mapping habits of OSM contributors.

 ### 3. References